shinugk/DotNetRepo/ERD Diagram/C#_.NET_Concepts.md

 1) IAuthorizationFilter:
 - When it runs: First in the pipeline, immediately after routing.
 - Purpose: Determines if the user is permitted to access the resource.
 It can short-circuit the request (stop it immediately) if the user is unauthorized.
-- Common Use: Implementing custom access rules or integrating with external identity providers.
 2) IResourceFilter:
 - When it runs: Right after authorization and before model binding.
 - Purpose: Wraps most of the pipeline.
 Since it runs before model binding, it is ideal for response caching because it can return a cached result before the system does the expensive work of processing the request body.
-- Common Use: Performance monitoring or bypassing the action entirely for cached data.
 3) IActionFilter:
 - When it runs: Immediately before and after a controller action executes.
 - Purpose: Allows you to inspect or modify the parameters being passed into an action or the result returned from it.